-a.
+- a.
 We entered into a Management Agreement with Aeneas in October 2010, as amended (the "Management Agreement").
 Our CEO, Mr. Huen is the sole beneficial owner and one of the executive directors of Aeneas, which is a Hong Kong incorporated licensed corporation regulated by the Securities & Futures Commission for asset management activities.
 Prior to the Restructure, Aeneas was the Company's asset manager.
 Pursuant to the Management Agreement, we were to pay Aeneas certain management fees and performance fees.
 In February 2017, as part of the Restructure, the Management Agreement was terminated and no further fees were payable pursuant thereto.
-Prior to termination, we paid Aeneas an aggregate of \$4.8 million pursuant to the terms of the Management Agreement.
+Prior to termination, we paid Aeneas an aggregate of \$4.8 million pursuant to the terms of the Management Agreement. - b.

-b.
 In March 2017, we entered into a new Management Agreement with Aeneas (the "2017 Agreement"), pursuant to which Aeneas will provide certain management and administrative functions, as well as investment functions related to the Company, IP acquisitions and other investor relations services (the "Services").
 In consideration for the Services, we agreed to pay Aeneas HK\$500,000 per month (approximately US\$64,103 per month), payable on the last day of each month.
 The 2017 Agreement was terminated in July 2018.
-Prior to the termination, we paid Aeneas an aggregate of \$1.1 million pursuant to the terms of the 2017 Agreement.

-c.
-On April 24, 2019, we signed a Master Collaboration Agreement with Aeneas and A\ccelerate Technologies Pte.
-Ltd. (See "Prospectus Summary - Master Collaboration Agreement")
+Prior to the termination, we paid Aeneas an aggregate of \$1.1 million pursuant to the terms of the 2017 Agreement. - c.
+On April 24, 2019, we signed a Master Collaboration Agreement with Aeneas and Accelerate Technologies Pte.
+Ltd. (See "Prospectus Summary Master Collaboration Agreement")

 - d.
 On January 1, 2019, Aptus Management Limited (one of our wholly-owned subsidiaries) ("Aptus Management") entered into an Administrative consultant Services Agreement with Aeneas Management Limited (a subsidiary of Aeneas Limited).
 Pursuant to this agreement, Aeneas shall provide certain business and financial services to Aptus Management Limited; Aeneas shall be paid a monthly service fee of HK\$452,000 per month (approximately US\$57,949 per month), payable by the 25th day of each month during the term of the agreement, which is until December 31, 2019.
 The agreement may be terminated by either party providing 3-months written notice to the other party. - e.
 On January 1, 2019, Aenco Limited ("Aenco") (a subsidiary of AGL) and Aptus Management entered into a Secondment Agreement.
 Pursuant to this agreement, Aenco shall assign certain of its employees to Aptus Management from time to time to assist Aptus Management with information technology development and maintenance activities for Aptus Management's affiliates; such employees shall be integrated into Aptus Management's organization only to the extent necessary to carry out such employees specific duties for Aptus Management.
 Aptus Management shall pay all salary and benefits up to HK\$540,000 per month (approximately US\$69,231 per month); Aenco shall be responsible for the costs associated with any employee relocation required as a result of this agreement.
-The agreement shall terminate on December 31, 2019, although either party may terminate the agreement upon giving the other party 3-months written notice.
+The agreement shall terminate on December 31, 2019, although either party may terminate the agreement upon giving the other party 3-months written notice. - f.
+In July 2019, Smart Pharmaceutical Limited Partnership, ("SPLP"), a wholly owned subsidiary of the Group, transferred 100,000,000 Smart Pharma Tokens ("SMPT token") to Aenco Solutions Limited, a related party, in exchange of the service to deal with the token offering.